 The Lambeth Pension Fund has an in-house team to manage its administration function.
-The team of eight staff provides services and manages the records of over 21,000 scheme members and 20 active employers.
-Key achievements of the team in 2016-17 were taking over responsibility for managing the pension's payroll, and implementing Member Self Service.
+The team of eight staff provides services and manages the records of over 21,000 scheme members and 21 active employers.
+Key achievements of the team in 2017-18 were the introduction of Lambeth's Pension Fund website and the implementation of the pension contributions reconciliation reporting tool (I-Connect).